Deploying Microsoft Teams Direct Routing with Phone Systems

-Typically, you will be responsible for training your users on the essentials of the Microsoft Teams application for desktop and mobile use.
+Typically, you will be responsible for training your users on the essentials of the Microsoft VoIP service for desktop and mobile use.
 This includes all of the standard voice controls in the Teams application, such as Hold, Transfer, Mute, etc. as well as collaboration features.

 A 3rd party provider should be able to provide you with end user documentation via a knowledge base to help with training efforts and save you time.
 Additionally, Microsoft has ‘how to’ videos and the Internet has thousands of tips.